Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 Suicide

 Because suicide may be related to alcohol intake, medications, and stress levels, suicide studies took those factors into account.
-A 10-year study of 128,000 people in California found that the risk of suicide decreased by 13% for every additional cup of coffee consumed per day.
-Even one cup of coffee per day seemed to reduce the risk of suicide.
-A different 10-year study of 86,000 women found a 50% lower risk of suicide for those who drank two or more cups of coffee per day compared to women who did not drink coffee.16
+A 10-year study of 128,000 people in California found that the chances of committing suicide decreased by 13% for every additional cup of coffee consumed per day.
+Even one cup of coffee per day seemed to lower the chances of committing suicide.
+It also reported that women who drank two or more cups of coffee per day were 50% less likely to commit suicide compared to women who did not drink coffee.23

 Brain Power and Aging